rrovetto/Ontology-Development-Guidelines/README.md

 # Ontology Development Guidelines
-This repository contains descriptions and documents that succinctly desribe how to develop an ontology and methodological aspects for doing so.
+Descriptions and documents that succinctly desribe how to develop an ontology and methodological aspects for doing so.
 Guidelines and practices are offerred.
 Below is a _generic ontology development methodology_.
 If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 **Related**: [Ethics](https://github.com/rrovetto/Ethical-Ontology-Development) and [Myths](https://github.com/rrovetto/Ethical-Ontology-Development/blob/master/Myths-Of-Ontology-Development.md) of Ontology Development.